Learning Correlated Astrophysical Foregrounds with Denoising Diffusion Probabilistic Models: Methodology

 To quantify the statistical precision expected in future experiments, we add S4-Ultra deep–like internal linear combination (ILC) residual noise based on \citet{raghunathan23} to both \agora{} and \diffusionmodel{} samples.
 This noise is included only when computing the variance (not the mean), allowing for an estimate of expected uncertainty without requiring explicit noise debiasing.

 The first point of comparison is the angular power spectrum, which quantifies scale-dependent correlations in the maps.
 We compute it using a binned flat-sky power spectrum estimator over a range of $300<\ell<4000$, in bins of width $\Delta\ell = 60$.
 For the \diffusionmodel{}-generated samples, we initially observe a slight deficit in the power spectrum amplitude, dominant in the Poisson part of the power spectrum.
 We attribute this to the difficulty of capturing rare, high-intensity pixels—an established limitation of diffusion models \citep{stamatelopoulos2024}.
 To mitigate this, we apply a post-training rescaling of the pixel intensities.
-Specifically, we multiply each \diffusionmodel{} sample by the ratio of the standard deviation of all the \agora{} samples to that of all the generated samples, ensuring the sample variances match.
+Specifically, we multiply each \diffusionmodel{} sample by a single global factor: the ratio of the standard deviation of all the \agora{} samples to that of all the generated samples.
+For the CIB maps, we find a rescaling factor of $1.0328$, while for the tSZ maps, we obtain $1.1425$.
 This post-training adjustment proves remarkably effective: it restores agreement with the target power spectrum and also substantially improves the performance of the model across all subsequent summary statistics, without having to retrain the model.

 The more interesting metrics are those that quantify the correlations beyond the power spectrum.
 We looked at several benchmarks of non-Gaussianity, including physically motivated statistics like the bispectrum and the trispectrum, which are sensitive to lensing-induced mode coupling but are expensive to compute.
 We also examine more traditional measures such as the Minkowski functionals and normalized pixel intensity histograms.
 We discuss each of them below.